-The new proposed fees have the potential of generating an average of \$8.5 million in revenue (assuming the number of vehicle trips to and from the Airport remain at current levels).
-FY2018 Budget, which is currently under development, will include the GT revenues based on the proposed fee structure.
+The new proposed fees have the potential of generating an average of \$7.9 million in revenue (assuming the number of vehicle trips to and from the Airport remain at current levels and assuming the higher trip fees for courtesy shuttles are implemented).
+The FY2018 Budget includes the GT revenues based on the implementation of the proposed fee structure.